aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-formulas-instead-of-values-in-a-worksheet/_index.md

             // Access the first worksheet
             const worksheet = workbook.worksheets.get(0);

-            // Show formulas of the worksheet
+            // Show formulas for the worksheet
             worksheet.showFormulas = true;

             // Save the workbook